ading2210/poe-api/README.md

 #{'capybara': 'Sage', 'beaver': 'GPT-4', 'a2_2': 'Claude+', 'a2': 'Claude', 'chinchilla': 'ChatGPT', 'nutria': 'Dragonfly'}
 ```

+Note that Claude+ (a2_2) and GPT-4 (beaver) both have a rate limit of 1 message per day on free accounts.
+For all the other chatbots, there doesn't seem to be any rate limit.

 #### Sending Messages:
 You can use the `poe.Client.send_message` function to send a message to a chatbot, which accepts the following arguments:
  - `chatbot` - The codename of the chatbot. (example: `capybara`)